ebuka1017/unv3yled/README.md

 Match Engine (Taste Twin Comparison)
 ```

-All parts of the system are live — no mocks, no placeholder states.
+All parts of the system are live.
 Edge functions handle Qloo, Spotify, and Gemini orchestration.
 Chat context and profile vector evolve with every interaction.

 ---